 - Make it in a large batch, and use it whenever you plan to cook.

-Tips and advice
+Tips

 - Do not add water.
-Onions and tomatoes have already a lot of water in them.
+Onions and tomatoes already have a lot of water in them.

 - Stir occasionally to avoid any sticking to the base.